saksham-mishra24/Customer_Segmentation_Dashboard/README.md

 ---

 ## **Project Overview** 🚀
 Welcome to the **Customer Segmentation & Targeting Dashboard**!
-This project focuses on using data to help retail businesses better understand their customers.
+This project focuses on using data to help subscription-based/retail businesses to better understand their customers.
 The goal is to transform raw customer data into clear insights that guide marketing strategies and improve customer relationships.
-By creating a dynamic, user-friendly dashboard, we enable the client to analyze customer behavior through segmentation based on key attributes such as age, city, income, and spending patterns.
+By creating a dynamic, user-friendly dashboard, we enable the client to analyse customer behaviour through segmentation based on key attributes such as age, city, income, and spending patterns.

 ---

+## **Data Used** 📊
+- Customer ID
+- Annual Income
+- Monthly Spend
+- Churn Risk
+- Loyalty Scores
+- Contract Type
+- Customer Tenure
+- Service Usage
+---

+## **Key Features** 📊
+- **Customer Segmentation (Quadrant Chart)**: Segment customers based on income and spend.
+- **Loyalty vs. Churn Rate (Bubble Chart)**: Highlight high-loyalty customers at churn risk.
+- **Churn Probability Heatmap**: Visualize churn risk across demographics.
+- **Churn Analysis Over Time (Line Chart)**: Track churn trends.
+- **Retention by Contract Type (Stacked Column Chart)**: Analyze retention by contract types.
+- **Monthly Spend vs. Tenure (Area Chart)**: Monitor how spend changes over customer tenure.
+---

+## **Technologies & Tools** 🛠️
+- **Microsoft Excel**: For dashboard creation and visualization.
+- **Pivot Tables**: Summarizing customer data for insights.
+- **Excel Charts**: Quadrant, Bubble, Heatmap, and Line Charts.
+- **Power Query**: For data cleaning and enrichment.
+---

 ## **Client's Challenge** 💼

-The client wanted to improve their marketing efforts but struggled to understand customer demographics and behaviors.
-They needed a tool that could visualize customer segments easily and update automatically as new data came in.
-The main objectives were:
+The client, a subscription-based service provider, wanted to improve their marketing efforts but struggled to understand customer demographics and behaviors.
+They needed a tool that could easily visualize customer segments and update automatically with new data.
+Their key objectives were to:

 - **Automating** data processing
 - **Organizing** customer data
 - **Creating** an interactive dashboard for better marketing insights

+They were facing challenges in retaining high-value customers and identifying patterns of churn.
+Without insights into how various customer segments—based on income, spending, tenure, and loyalty—impacted churn and overall business performance, their specific goals included:

+- **Reducing** churn by identifying at-risk customers
+- **Understanding** customer behavior across income and spending categories
+- **Enhancing** marketing strategies based on customer segmentation

 ---
 ## **Project Implementation** 🔄